 Suffice to say that we were all tired by this point.
 The long drive and traffic provided ample time to close our eyes for a bit.

 Where to Stay: When visiting Cancun and the Riviera Maya, I can’t imagine a better place to stay than Grand Velas.
-Looking for a laid back family resort try Grand Palladium.
+Looking for a laid-back family resort?
+Grand Palladium hits the mark for family fun.
 You’ll never run out of things to do.